Communication Sciences and DisordersMaster of Clinical Science (MClSc)

 The School of Communication Sciences and Disorders (CSD) offers clinical programs specializing in areas related to audiology and speech-language pathology.
 The Master of Clinical Sciences (MCISc) degree in audiology and speech-language pathology are awarded upon successful completion of a two-year curriculum, over six consecutive terms, which includes classroom/laboratory work and clinical placement experiences.

 - 6 Terms

 - Full-time study

-- Four-year undergraduate degree from a recognized university.
+- Four-year undergraduate degree from an accredited university.

 English Language Proficiency

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

 - The Test of English as a Foreign Language (TOEFL).
 Minimum acceptable score is 105 for the internet version, or 260 for the standard electronic version.
 [Western's TOEFL ID is 0984].

 - The International English Language Testing Service (IELTS Academic).
 Minimum acceptable score is 8 out of 9 with no individual score falling below 6.